terascope/teraslice/README.md

 # Or with yarn, yarn global add teraslice

 # A teraslice CLI client
-npm install --global teraslice-job-manager
+npm install --global teraslice-cli
-# Or with yarn, yarn global add teraslice-job-manager
+# Or with yarn, yarn global add teraslice-cli

 # To add additional connectors, use
 # npm install --global terascope/terafoundation_kafka_connector